Speech New Zealand Booklist

 A synopsis of each play with characters, story, performance notes, film notes.
 Includes Shakespeare’s life, poems, glossary.
 Valuable reference work.

-Lovely categories including “magical”, mirthful, old and new; also poems for many countries.
-Clear text, black and white and colour illustrations.
-Useful for choosing poems for performance..
+Lovely categories including “magical”and “mirthful”; also has poems from many countries.
+Useful for choosing poems for performance.

 Collection of poems involved with feelings including being in a bad mood, family, relationships, bullying, dyslexia, sulking, caring, loneliness, left out – etc. etc.